gamesbook/pyprototypr/docs/core_shapes.md

     <p>It has the following properties based on the defaults:
       <ul>
         <li>diameter of 1cm,</li>
-        <li>the "bounding" square has a bottom-left corner x-position 1cm and y-position 1cm,</li>
+        <li>the "bounding" square has a bottom-left corner at x-position 1cm and
+        y-position 1cm,</li>
         <li>fill color is white.</li>
       </ul>
     </p>